 A Power of Attorney (POA) has the authority to act for an individual or business on all legal and financial matters.

-Draft a document granting your legal representative authority to take appropriate action to set up a company in New Zealand.
+Draft a document granting your legal representative authority to take appropriate action to incorporate a company in New Zealand.

 Your POA can then represent you or your foreign company in New Zealand and take the necessary steps to form the company in a lawful manner.